THE RADAR SITE:

 The OLINDA/EXM Personal Computer Code

 The OLINDA code was written by Michael Stabin PhD, CHP, who also wrote the MIRDOSE 3.0 and 3.1 codes, which were widely used in the radiopharmaceutical industry and research community for internal dose calculations for radiopharmaceuticals.
 MIRDOSE was relied upon for a number of years and was been used by thousands of medical, safety, and regulatory professionals.
-OLINDA uses basically the same calculational algorithms as MIRDOSE, with some updates, including:
+OLINDA version 1 used basically the same calculational algorithms as MIRDOSE, with some updates, including:

-- Nearly 600 new radionuclides (including alpha emitters)
+• Nearly 600 new radionuclides (including alpha emitters)

-- New organ phantoms
+• New organ phantoms

-- A revised and improved bone model
+• A revised and improved bone model

-- A code for performing kinetic analysis of biokinetic data (EXM, written by Drs.
+• A code for performing kinetic analysis of biokinetic data (EXM, written by Drs.
 Richard Sparks and Eric Crowe of CDE, Inc.)

-- The ability to modify organ masses to patient-specific values
+• The ability to modify organ masses to patient-specific values

 OLINDA/EXM runs on Windows-2000 or Windows-XP-based personal computers, with 256 MB RAM, and 100 MB free space on the primary hard disk.